|POS||Race & Track||Date||Points|

 George Russell was born to Alison Russell and Steve Russell - he also has a brother called Benjy.

-Russell is believed to be in a long-term relationship with Seychelle de Vries, sister of 2019 Formula 2 Champion Nyck de Vries.
+Russell was in a long-term relationship with Seychelle de Vries, sister of 2019 Formula 2 Champion Nyck de Vries, but is now dating Carmen Montero Mundt.